interuss/monitoring/monitoring/uss_qualifier/scenarios/faa/laanc/v7/scenario2.md

 This is equivalent to "Step 4" plus part of "Step 5" ("Submit the operation to the FAA") in the standard FAA Onboarding Test Procedure.

+#### Successful response check

+A USS must respond properly to the user intent to create a flight in order to be tested by InterUSS, per **[interuss.automated_testing.faa.laanc.v1.uss.FlightPlannerInterface](../../../../requirements/interuss/automated_testing/faa/laanc/v1/uss.md)**.
+An improper response will fail this check.

 #### Successful planning check

 The requested flight intent does not violate any LAANC rules, so the USS is not properly providing sUAS authorizations as a service to operators if it does not successfully plan the flight (**[faa.laanc.v7.3,1a](../../../../requirements/faa/laanc/v7.md)**).